mozilla/cbindgen/README.md

 For the command line, they can be specified by creating a `cbindgen.toml` with the options.
 This can be placed in the binding crate root or at a path manually specified.

-For build scripts, options can be specified on the builder or by writing a `cbindgen.toml` and using the helper function `cbindgen::generate_with_config`.
+For build scripts, options can be specified on the builder or by writing a `cbindgen.toml` and using the helper function `cbindgen::generate`.

 Here is a description of the options available in a config.